--more
+-more-

-GSA should be fostering maximum competition at this early stage of Section 846's implementation.
-We request that the Competition Policy and Advocacy Section of the Antitrust Division review the GSA e-commerce procurement to date and encourage discussion with GSA representatives to emphasize the importance of ensuring that alternative e-commerce models have a meaningful opportunity to compete.
+GSA should be fostering maximum competition at this stage of Section 846's implementation.
+We request that the Bureau of Competition review the GSA e-commerce procurement to date and encourage discussion with GSA representatives to emphasize the importance of ensuring that alternative e-commerce models have a meaningful opportunity to compete.
 Competition among e-commerce models will force vendors to provide government customers better choices, prices and service.
-Your input at this critical stage of the procurement will help GSA avoid an anticompetitive outcome and maintain the vibrancy of competition and innovation for government customers and the larger U.S. economy.
+Your input at this critical stage of the procurement will help the GSA avoid an anticompetitive outcome and maintain the vibrancy of competition and innovation for government customers and the larger U.S. economy.